 Who We Are

-Cancer Centers of the Carolinas (CCC) was acquired by Greenville Hospital System University Medical Center (GHS) on July 1, 2012.
+Cancer Centers of the Carolinas (CCC) was acquired by Greenville Health System (GHS) on July 1, 2012.
 This integration creates a regional cancer center “unlike anything else that exists between Atlanta and Durham.”

 By combining CCC's expertise in outpatient cancer care with the resources of GHS’ academic health system, patients will benefit from a more robust, integrated system of clinical services, patient support programs and oncology clinical research.
 This type of integrated model is the standard among the nation’s leading cancer programs.
 The broader programming and services would also help make the center eligible for coveted National Cancer Institute designation, which would make it more competitive both for national research grants and additional patient support.